-For many patients whose kidneys have failed, a second treatment option is a kidney transplant – that is, a kidney from one person is placed in the body of a person whose kidneys don’t work.
+For many patients whose kidneys have failed, a treatment option is a kidney transplant – when a kidney from one person is placed in the body of a person whose kidneys don’t work.
 Transplanted kidneys can come from either a person who has died (a deceased donor) or a person who is alive (a living donor).

 In order to be a candidate for transplant, the patient must first be evaluated by a transplant center.
 Transplant is a major surgical procedure and may not be right for everyone.
 It is the responsibility of the transplant center to help determine the patient’s eligibility.

 Could I live longer with a transplant than I could on dialysis?

 Yes.
 Patients who have a transplant often live longer than patients who stay on dialysis.
 This is because dialysis is hard on your body and can cause other health problems.

 How will my life change if I get a transplant?

 After a transplant, you may feel better and have more energy to be with your family and friends, enjoy your hobbies, travel, and go back to work.
 You will also have more time, since you no longer have to spend hours on dialysis each week.